Araucaria bidwillii: Bunya nut

 When the nuts are boiled in water, the water turns red, making a flavoursome tea.

 The nutritional content of the bunya nut is: 40% water, 40% complex carbohydrates, 9% protein, 2% fat, 0.2% potassium, 0.06% magnesium.
 It is also gluten free, making bunya nut flour a substitute for people with gluten intolerance.

+The 1889 book The Useful Native Plants of Australia records that "The cones shed their seeds, which are two to two and a-half inches long by three-quarters of an inch broad; they are sweet before being perfectly ripe, and after that resemble roasted chestnuts in taste."

 Timber

 Bunya timber was and is still highly valued as "tonewood" for stringed instruments' sound boards since the first European settlers.
 Since the mid-1990s, the Australian company Maton has used bunya for the soundboards of its BG808CL Performer acoustic guitars.
 The Cole Clark company (also Australian) uses bunya for the majority of its acoustic guitar soundboards.
 The timber is valued by cabinet makers and woodworkers, and has been used for that purpose for over a century.